rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 Executing (default): SELECT "id", "username", "email", "password", "role", "createdAt", "updatedAt" FROM "users" AS "user" WHERE "user"."id" IN (2, 1);
 {{< /highlight >}}

-That's happening because for every request a new instance of a dataloader is created within the GraphQL context.
-If you would move the dataloader instantiation outside, you would get the caching benefit of dataloader for free:
+That's happening because a new instance of the dataloader is created within the GraphQL context for every request.
+If you move the dataloader instantiation outside, you get the caching benefit of dataloader for free:

 {{< highlight javascript "hl_lines=3 22" >}}
 ...